semanticvectors/llmsbook/README.md

 # book
-Repository for presenting demos tracking issues for the Large Language Models book.
+Repository for presenting demos and tracking issues for the Large Language Models book.